 Typically, short-acting benzodiazepines have greater risk factors for severe withdrawal symptoms than longer-acting benzos.

 These are the 5 most prescribed benzodiazepines in the US:

 - Xanax, Xanax XR (alprazolam).
-Alprazolam, a short-acting benzodiazepine, is given for the management of anxiety disorders, panic disorder, and panic attacks.
+Alprazolam, a short-acting benzodiazepine, is used to manage anxiety disorders, panic disorders, and panic attacks.
 Alprazolam has the most severe withdrawal symptoms of the benzo family.

-- Klonopin (clonazepam): Clonazepam is a short-acting drug used to treat a variety of conditions, including anxiety and panic attacks.
+- Klonopin (clonazepam): Clonazepam is a short-acting drug used to treat various conditions, including anxiety and panic attacks.

 - Ativan (lorazepam): Lorazepam is a short-acting medication given for anxiety disorders and anxiety with depression.

 - Valium (diazepam): Diazepam was once given for anxiety, but because it’s a long-acting benzodiazepine, it does not provide immediate relief from acute anxiety.
 It’s now used to treat some kinds of seizures and to reduce the symptoms of alcohol and amphetamine withdrawal.